intel/ipp-crypto/README.md

     -   On Windows\* OS: open the Microsoft Visual Studio\* solution and run a build.

+        **Important:** the process used to build the Microsoft Visual Studio solutions results in debug information being generated for assembly files by default for both Debug and Release configurations.
+To build Intel IPP Cryptography library binaries without debug information in the Release configuration, follow these steps:

+        1. Right-click a project file and select **Properties**.
+        2. In the **Configuration** drop-down list, select **Release**.
+        3. Select the **Microsoft Macro Assembler** tab.
+        4. Set the value of the **Generate Debug Information** option to **No**.
+        5. Repeat steps 1-3 for all projects you want to build.

     -   On Linux\* OS or macOS\*: start a build using makefiles.